• Skip to main content

 Rituals Of Fire

 Some individuals find it very therapeutic to write on a piece of paper whatever they want to let go of and burn it afterward.
-One reader burned photos which she thinks represented moments of her life that she does not want to remember.
+One reader burned photos that she thinks represented moments of her life that she does not want to remember.
 Lighting a candle can also act as a method of literally brightening your surroundings and your self-image.

 Rituals Involving Water